INGRID: an interactive grid generator for 2D edge plasma modeling

 \subsection{Scaling of calculation time}

-The results of INGRID timing test on a MacBook computer are shown in Table (\ref{benchmark_table_1}) and in Fig. (\ref{fig:benchmark_grid_scaling}).
+The results of INGRID timing test are shown in Table (\ref{tab:benchmark_table_1}) and in Fig. (\ref{fig:benchmark_grid_scaling}).
+These tests were run on an Apple Mac Mini (2020 model) housing an Apple M1 chip (3.2 GHz processor).
 The scaling appears sublinear for small grids; for larger grids it asymptotes to linear.
 Note that the cost of grid generation is not significant in a typical edge plasma modeling workflow; running the simulation takes orders of magnitude more computing time.
 This scaling makes INGRID practical for constructing large grids.\\